ivan-guerra/programmador.com/content/posts/beaglebone-black-wifi-setup.md

-When developing on the Beaglebone Black (BBB), it's handy to have the board on the network for when you want to SSH into it, install packages, etc. That said, I don't always want to run an Ethernet cable from the BBB to a switch.
-Luckily, the BBB has support for a number of wifi adapters[^1].
-I purchased the EDIMAX EQ-7811UN[^2] adapter and set about trying to connect my BBB to my home network.
+When developing on the Beaglebone Black (BBB), it's handy to have the board on the network for when you want to SSH into it, install packages, etc. That said, you may not want to run an Ethernet cable from the BBB to a switch.
+Luckily, the BBB has support for a number of WiFi adapters[^1].
+I purchased the EDIMAX EQ-7811UN[^2] adapter and set about trying to connect a BBB to my local network.
-This article walks through the steps I followed to get connected.
-These instructions also apply to the BBB wireless variants (i.e., those BBBs with a wireless chip).
+This article walks through the steps required to get connected.
+These instructions also apply to the BBB wireless variants (that is, those BBBs with a wireless chip).

-## Beaglebone Black Wifi Configuration
+## Beaglebone Black WiFi Configuration

-The steps below assume use of a supported wifi dongle on an official BBB image.
+The steps below assume use of a supported WiFi dongle on an official BBB image and require `root` access.
-**`root` or `sudo` access is required to execute these instructions!**

-1. Boot the BBB with the wifi adapter plugged into the USB port.
+1. Boot the BBB with the WiFi adapter plugged into the USB port.
 The official BBB site recommends running off DC power when utilizing the adapter due the adapter's current requirements.

-2. Run the commandline network manager:
+2. Run the command line network manager:
 ```bash
 sudo connmanctl
 ```
-You can safely ignore the `Error getting VPN connections: The name net.connman.vpn was not provided by any .service files` message.
+You can ignore the `Error getting VPN connections: The name net.connman.vpn was not provided by any .service files` message.

-3. Enable wifi:
+3. Enable WiFi:
 ```bash
 connmanctl> enable wifi
 ```

-4. Scan for wifi networks:
+4. Scan for WiFi networks:
 ```bash
 connmanctl> scan wifi
 ```

-5. Show available wifi services:
+5. Show available WiFi services:
 ```bash
 connmanctl> services
 ```
-If you don't see any services, you can disable wifi tethering and try again:
+If you don't see any services, you can disable WiFi tethering and try again:
 ```bash
 connmanctl> tether wifi off
 connmanctl> services